Assessing Reading Proficiency

 That is, they know what comprehension questions they are going to need to answer

-comprehension questions are beside the point.
-As a more authentic form of assessment,
+are beside the point.
+As a more authentic form of assessment, have students talk

 In order to provide authentic assessment of students' reading proficiency,